Starting a Pension and 401k Rollover

 - Decide what you will roll it into.
 Contact the experts at Annuity Watch USA to explore your options.
 It may make sense to roll over your funds into an income-generating product like a fixed index annuity.

 - Set up a new account.
-We can assist with any paperwork to make the transition as smooth as possible.
+Our 401k rollover Dallas and Fort Worth experts can assist with any paperwork to make the transition as smooth as possible.

 - Initiate the rollover.
 Once all the paperwork is complete, simply specify that you want your funds transferred directly from the old to the new account.

-Anyone living near Dallas, Fort Worth or Houston can meet with our experts in person to discuss your 401(k) rollover.
+Anyone in DFW can meet with our experts in person to discuss your 401(k) rollover in Dallas and Fort Worth.
 We walk you through the process and ensure it is completed correctly to protect your money.